22lizabeth/Reversi_AI/README.md

 Alternatively, you can run my AI against a random move AI by typing in a separate command line: java RandomGuy [playerNum]

 **The framework and GUI code for this project was written by Professor Jacob Crandall <br/>
-**Elizabeth Van Patten wrote the file that contains the algorithm that runs the AI
+**Elizabeth Van Patten wrote the file that contains the algorithm that runs the AI (found in /ReversiAI/reversi_bot.py)